GRADUATE PROGRAM IN PSYCHOLOGY

 The Villanova Department of Psychological and Brain Sciences has offered a Master of Science degree in general psychology since 1961.
-This MS degree program is particularly well suited to provide a strong foundation for individuals seeking entry into PhD programs in most subfields of psychology.
-In addition, the program services the needs of students unsure of their future professional goals, of individuals wanting a more gradual transition between undergraduate and PhD level work, and for those seeking a terminal master's degree.
+This MS degree program is research-oriented and particularly well suited to provide a strong foundation for individuals seeking entry into PhD programs in most subfields of psychology.
+In addition, the program serves the needs of students unsure of their future professional goals, of individuals wanting a more gradual transition between undergraduate and PhD level work, and for those seeking a terminal master's degree.

 The Villanova MS degree is particularly well-suited to provide a strong foundation for individuals seeking entry into PhD programs in most subfields of psychology.
 It also serves the needs of students who want to continue their education but who are unsure of their future professional goals as well as students who want a more gradual transition between their undergraduate and eventual PhD-level work.
 The program enjoys a strong national reputation, contributing to the success of a large proportion of our graduates in gaining admission to top PhD programs in psychology, including Brown, Columbia, Cornell, UC-Berkeley, UC-San Diego, Colorado, Johns Hopkins, Michigan State, NYU, Penn State, Penn, Rochester and Wisconsin.

 Students who decide not to pursue doctoral training upon completion of their MS degrees find employment in the private sector in a variety of capacities, including working as science writers, lab technicians, data analysts and market researchers.
 The program is not specifically designed to provide terminal training for mental health professionals.
 Our MS students who are interested in clinical or counseling psychology typically continue on to doctoral level work following graduation from our program.